 by Lewis and Nancy Hill

 Grow the flower garden of your dreams with The Flower Gardener's Bible (Amazon link).
 It’s loaded with expert advice for new and experienced flower gardeners.
-Learn how to have all-season blooms, prepare your soil, and care for your flower garden.
+Learn how to plan for all-season bloom, prepare your soil for planting, and care for your flower garden.
 This is my top pick for learning how to grow flowers.

-- Encyclopedia of Garden Plants for Every Location
+2. Encyclopedia of Garden Plants for Every Location (Amazon link)

 by The Smithsonian

-With more than 2,000 recommendations in the Encyclopedia of Garden Plants for Every Location (Amazon link), no matter where you live, you’ll find flowers and ornamental plants that’ll work in their garden.
+With more than 2,000 recommendations in the Encyclopedia of Garden Plants for Every Location (Amazon link), no matter where you live, you’ll find flowers and ornamental plants that’ll work in your garden.
 With detailed descriptions and beautiful photography, this enormous book deserves a place on every flower gardener’s shelf.

 by The Editors of Creative Homeowner

-You’ll learn how to improve your soil, design your flower garden, and plant and care for your flowers in this guide that has more than 600 photos and step-by-step instructions.
-The garden design section alone is worth the price of the book.
-Learn how to use color in the garden, select the right plants, and where to place them.
+And the garden design section alone is worth the price of Annuals, Perennials, and Bulbs (Amazon link).
+Learn how to use color in your garden, select the right plants, and where to place them.

 by Adrian Bloom